 Our version is made with equal parts cornmeal and flour, some sugar, eggs, milk, and seasonings.

-In a mixing bowl, combine flour, cornmeal, sugar, baking powder, salt, and chili powder; whisk or stir the dry mixture to blend thoroughly.
+In a mixing bowl, combine flour, cornmeal, sugar, baking powder, salt, and chili powder; whisk or stir dry mixture to blend thoroughly.

-In another bowl, beat the eggs with milk and the 1/4 cup of oil.
-Stir the egg and milk mixture into dry ingredients and continue whisking until the batter is smooth.
+In another bowl, beat eggs with milk and 1/4 cup of oil.
+Stir egg and milk mixture into dry ingredients and continue whisking until batter is smooth.

-Heat the vegetable oil in the deep fryer to 360 F. Or fill a deep, heavy saucepan about half full with vegetable oil and attach a deep-frying thermometer to the side of the pan to gauge the temperature.
+Heat vegetable oil in deep fryer to 360 F. Or fill a deep, heavy saucepan about half full with vegetable oil and attach a deep-frying thermometer to side of pan to gauge temperature.

-Insert a wooden skewer or popsicle stick into each hot dog, to make a "handle" for the hot dogs.
+Insert a wooden skewer or popsicle stick into each hot dog to make a "handle" for hot dogs.

-Holding the stick or skewer, dip each hot dog into the batter, turning to coat thoroughly and evenly.
+Holding stick or skewer, dip each hot dog into batter, turning to coat thoroughly and evenly.

 Fry corn dogs in 2 or 3 batches, for about 3 to 5 minutes, or until golden brown.

 Drain on paper towels or heavy brown paper.